GSE Instructor Handbook: Advising Students

 - Clarify the expectations to students who are beginning to struggle.

 - Alert the department chair when you are aware of either an academic or behavior problem with the student you advise.
-Don’t wait until the issue becomes serious; notify your program coordinator or chair when you see early signs of potential problems.
+Do not wait until the issue becomes serious; notify your program coordinator or chair when you see early signs of potential problems.

 - Request a performance review from the chair when the student exhibits behavior that violates ethical or legal standards, interferes with others’ opportunity to learn, or otherwise reflects a lack of judgment.